wifisensing/PicoScenes-Manual/source/installation.rst

         uhd_find_devices

 The `uhd_find_devices` command is provided by UHD as a device discovery program.
 It will list all the connected USRP devices.
-If your device is not displayed, refer to the USRP manual to check the hardware connection.
+If your device is not displayed, please refer to the USRP manual for troubleshooting steps to check the hardware connection.

-Verify Firmware Version
+Verifying Firmware Version
 *********************************

 Open a terminal and execute the following command: